 At Red Lodge Mountain we take the safety of our guests and employees very seriously.
 All skiers and riders are responsible for complying with the Responsibility Code and avoiding collisions with other skiers and riders.
 Failure to adhere to our resort’s policies and rules can and will result in a suspension or revocation of skiing/riding privileges.
 Please understand the below policies.

 Skiing can be enjoyed in many ways.
 At ski areas you may see people using alpine, snowboard, telemark, cross country, and other specialized ski equipment, such as that used by disabled or other skiers.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
-Observe the code listed below and share this Responsibility Code with other skiers for a great skiing experience.
+Observe the code listed below and share this Responsibility Code with others for a great experience on the slopes.

 - Always stay in control and be able to stop or avoid other people or objects.